SteveTarter/eks-with-efs-and-alb/README.md

-terraform-eks-with-alb
-Instructions for using Terraform to set up an EKS cluster with EFS, auto-scaling, and load balancer

 ## Description
 This project provides instructions and Terraform scripts to create an AWK EKS cluster with EFS CSI, allowing the cluster's components to mount EFS filesystems.